learningequality/Volibri/README.md

 2. We use the `Make Exportable` feature of Sketch to generate 2 SVG files, `container.svg` and `list-item.svg`.
 (Note: because we installed `svgo-compressor` plugin, all exported SVGs will be automatically compressed.)

-3. We create another Sketch file `list.sketch` that `link-import` the `container.svg` and `list-item.svg`, place the imported list-item inside the imported container, copy paste(the duplications will keep the linkage to the external SVG file) the list-item couple times to make it looks like a proper list UI element.
+3. We create another Sketch file `list.sketch` that will `link-import` the `container.svg` and `list-item.svg`.
+Place the imported list-item inside the imported container, copy paste(the duplications will keep the linkage to the external SVG file) the list-item couple times to make it looks like a proper list UI element.

 Say later you want to change the background color of the list-item:

-1. you can open the `list_item_element.sketch` and change the background color.
+1. Open the `list_item_element.sketch` and change the background color.

 2. Export again to update the `list-item.svg` with your modification. (it is important to keep the file name and location unchanged!).